audit

 Audit

 This skill exercises Layer 3 (Orchestrator) and Layer 9 (Security).
-After the review prints, a fix gate asks the user whether to apply the findings — on Yes, audit auto-invokes /hyperflow:scope with the findings as the spec, which then chains to /hyperflow:dispatch.
+After the review prints, a fix gate asks the user whether to apply the findings — on Yes, audit auto-invokes /hyperflow:plan with the findings as the spec, which then chains to /hyperflow:dispatch.

 Iron Rules